CubeAPM

 Cons

-• One of the most expensive options at scale.
+• Expensive options at scale.

 • Complex licensing model with several tiers and add-ons.